July 2017: “Sure,

-Counted Is What Counts”
+October 2016: “What's Counted Is What Counts”

 office printing vendors accelerate their shift from transactional to contractual modes of doing business, the requirement

 to gather, analyze and deliver meaningful operational data grows exponentially.
 However, due to the behind-the-scenes and

 often esoteric role printing plays in most offices today, hardcopy vendors now find themselves aggregating more and more data

 that are less and less important to customers.

-The fundamental issue — as Dr. William Bruce
+The fundamental issue — as Dr. William

-counted counts, and not everything that counts can be counted.”
+can be counted counts, and not everything that counts can be counted.”

 so long ago that effective MFP data management entailed little more than reporting the clicks per machine each month.
 That

 early and still widely followed routine highlights two eternal truths about the world of office printing.
 First, print data

 to hardcopy vendors than to their customers.

 swaths of the office imaging market.
 Most who sell, procure and pay for a majority of MFPs and a minority of printers that

 are deployed today in office environments have no insight into how those devices are utilized beyond the few numbers found

 in a monthly billing statement.
 They’re have been only a few minor tweaks over the years.
 Color pages are broken out

 and billed at a higher rate or rates, and some contracts provide separate charges for oversize pages.